 In conclusion, my heart is with both the United States and India.
 Each country has its own unique identities that sets them apart from each other.
 While I live in the United States and celebrate its customs and traditions, I vividly remember and enjoy my Indian roots.
 I feel that both countries are a part of my identity.

 I believe that this universe has a place for all cultures, for, as the Tamil poet Kaniyan Poongundrunar wrote 3000 years ago, "yaadhum oore, yaavarum kelir" or "all the universe is our place and everyone in our universe is our people.”

 Thank you for the awesome essay "Crossroads of My Life", Pranavkrishna!

 Another excellent piece of writing from you!
 You were one of the youngest entrants in this category and can be very proud of your work.
 Thank you so much for sharing the proverb with us, indeed there is place for all cultures in this world, and in this world we are all one!
 Well done!

 Pranavkrishna Bharandidharan attends California Montessori Project in the USA.
 He received an award also in the 2018 competition when he shared his insights about the Diwali festivities in his family.
 Read more here.

-Our Ghana Facts for Kids will share fascinating facts about the African country: geography, landmarks, people, economy, animals, food and much more
+Our Guatemala Facts for Kids will share fun geography facts for Guatemala, the country and people, animals, food and travel tips

 Go back from My Country Dominica to Kids-World-Travel-Guide Homepage